A Drive Across the Country to Learn Beers by the Region

 As a writer and journalist, we all go through that time when you just don’t have work.
 For me, that time came in early 2012.
 When you reach that point, it’s all about what you are going to do about it.
 You can sob, pout, complain, search for work, what have you.

 As for me, it was a no brainer.
 I decided to go on a cross-country road trip to blow the money I don’t have in search for tastes of the regions throughout this massive country.

 Over the course of 11 blogs here on DME’s Daily Drink, I’ll break down my thoughts of the six packs of beer I got from five different regions (Northwest, Midwest, East Coast, South and Southwest) amassing 11 states.
-In our last stop, we took a trip to the land of yummy chocolate candy, for none other than a delicious super hoppy amber ale in Hershey, Penn.
-In this entry, we’ll continue to our last stop of the Northeast/East Coast journey to the first state of Deleware.
-This week’s blog will focus on Dogfish Head Craft Brewery and its Indian Brown Ale.
+In our last stop, we made our lone trip to the South of the country, visiting the Bayou State of Louisiana to try a state-specific pale ale.
+In this entry, we’ll continue on to our tweener state amidst the South and Southwest part of the country, Texas.
+This week’s blog will focus on Shiner Beers – not one, but the whole Family Reunion of beers.

-With Delaware in the rearview mirror, along with our Northeast venture, we really head south to our one and only visit in the south.
-Next up on the cross-country joyride to beer heaven is the sugar state: Louisiana.
+With the tweener state of Texas now in the rearview mirror, we make the final stop in the cross-country trip, our last of the Southwest venture.
+Next up on the cross-country joyride to beer heaven is the Grand Canyon state: Arizona.

 Like it?
 Hate it?
 Love it?
 Let me know.
 I’m sure you’ll be pleased though.